 Even more work is required to identify whether a Trap represents an alarm or a clear condition.
 Creating this addition to the Trap association database often requires analyzing multiple variable bindings within the Trap packet.

-Most free SNMP managers don't have built-in functions for organizing alarms by logical category, posting the same alarm to multiple logical categories, or sorting which alarms the user wants to see.
+Most free network monitoring tools don't have built-in functions for organizing alarms by logical category, posting the same alarm to multiple logical categories, or sorting which alarms the user wants to see.
 Look for an SNMP Manager that allows you to filter nuisance alarms and other alarm-sorting features.

 Most free SNMP managers don't come with graphical alarm display capabilities that provide you with more visibility over your whole network in a clear and logical way.
 Simultaneously displaying all of your remote sites and equipment on an easy-to-read graphical interface is far more advanced than basic text alarm displays that are usually limited to one remote site at a time.

-If you're like most companies, SNMP compromises only part of your network.
-What about your switches, sonnet rings, environmental alarm and legacy gear?
-A good manager should be able to monitor SNMP as well as all of your other mission-critical gear.
-Why use multiple systems for different monitoring, when you can use one system to keep track of everything?
+If you're like most companies, network devices that support SNMP compromise only part of your network.
+What about your switches, sonnet rings, environmental alarm, and legacy gear?
+A good manager should be able to monitor SNMP as well as all of your other critical gear.
+Why use multiple systems for different monitoring, when you can use one system to monitor and manage everything?